Amani5576/NGC-3576-Temperature-Readings/README.md

     - Mode(s) of pixel value(s)
     - Standard Deviation of pixel values.

-* Copy MESH of Raw Data into csv files
+* Copy MESH of Raw Data into CSV files

-* Allows user input in assesment of relative intenisty levels desired based on each specific ImageHDU
+* Allows user input in the assessment of relative intensity levels desired based on each specific ImageHDU

     - User decides on scaling Factor (see ```def get_scaling_Factor()```) .
 For Example: